adipratapthakur/competitive-programming/README.md

 Input: s = `"a good    example"`
 Output: "example good a"
 Explanation: You need to reduce multiple spaces between two words to a single space in the reversed string.
+### Q3.
+Longest Common Prefix in an Array

+Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty string "".

+Example1:
+Input: strs = ["flower","flow","flight"]
+Output: "fl"

+Example2:
+Input: strs = ["dog","racecar","car"]
+Output: ""
+Explanation: There is no common prefix among the input strings.